dillyboy/rabbitx-react/README.md

+# Top 100 Crypto Coins

+* To view the demo go to [https://dillyboy.github.io/rabbitx-react/](https://dillyboy.github.io/rabbitx-react/)

-# How to run the development server
+## How to run the development server

 - Clone the project
 - Install dependencies in the client side with **npm install**